 TikTok Stats Roundup

+There’s no denying TikTok’s current popularity!
+In January 2021, TikTok was the second most downloaded app in the world and 88% of US TikTok users vastly prefer TikTok compared to its competitors!
 In a recent article, we went over what TikTok is and how it can be leveraged for businesses that are looking to expand their social media strategy.
 Although we did an extensive amount of research about who the app is targeting, the user base on the app, it’s advertising platform, and how it can be used, we wanted to delve deeper into the statistics surrounding TikTok.

-When writing the last article, we had a difficult time finding TikTok stats and interesting tidbits of information about the app.
+When writing the last article, we had a difficult time finding TikTok statistics and interesting tidbits of information about the app.
 Everything about it seems to be thinly spread out over the internet!
 Because of this, we thought businesses that are considering using the app as a part of their social strategy would benefit from a TikTok stats roundup.
 We know we’ve been considering it and we wanted to have an in-depth resource that speaks to the value of adding TikTok to a brand’s social media strategy.

 TikTok Growth Statistics

 TikTok’s user base has grown at an exponential rate.
 To give you a bit of a backstory, a Chinese internet technology company called ByteDance, TikTok’s parent company, initially launched a Chinese version of TikTok called “Douyin” back in 2016.
 Fun fact – it only took the developers 200 days to develop the app!

 ByteDance saw a ton of success with their Douyin app in the Chinese domestic market.
 Looking to expand, they acquired a similar musical app that was available in the North American market called Musical.ly.
 ByteDance combined the two apps and launched what became the TikTok app globally in 2017.